Lime91/ebstatmax/README.md

 # ebstatmax
 Simulation-based computation of power and type-I error of statistical testing procedures for the EBStatMax project.
-Currently, the `nparLD` test is implemented.
+Currently, `nparLD` and various `GPC` methods are implemented.

 ## Contents